flyteorg/flyte/rsts/concepts/nodes.rst

 Workflow Nodes
 --------------
 A node can contain an entire sub-workflow.
-Since workflow executions always require a launch plan, workflow nodes can reference a launch plan that would trigger their enclosed workflows.
+Since workflow executions always require a launch plan, workflow nodes have a reference to a launch plan to trigger their enclosed workflows.

 .. _divedeep-branch-nodes: